 The New Mexico Office of the State Historian

 New Mexico’s Office of the State Historian has an online repository for digitized documents.
-A search for “Governor” yielded 100 results including photographs, official documents, letters, speeches, statements and messages.
+A search for “Governor” included photographs, official documents, letters, speeches, statements and messages.
 Many of the results led to one-sentence biographical information on past governors, but some governors had longer biographies written by the state historian.
-The website has a wonderful layout and is easy to use.

 The University of New Mexico Digital Collections

 New Mexico’s Digital Collections is a website run by the University of New Mexico University Libraries and includes a large collection of digitized resources.
 A search for “Governor” yielded over 700 results – the majority which were official government document and newspaper clippings – but which also included photographs, portraits, speeches, letters and telegrams.
 Excellent layout, user-friendly website with good description and well-organized search engine.

 New York State appears to be the only state publishing a list of its governors identifying the sites where their collected papers are held at some 40 sites other than the archives (www.archives.nysed.gov/a/research/res_topics_legal_govguide_term.shtml).

 For every governor from 1777 to 1982, there is an entry and a link to the collection (which are both digitized and non-digitized).